 To be eligible for the foreign income exclusion, an expatriate must meet all four of the following requirements:

 - Must have a tax home in a foreign country

-- Must meet either the bona fide residence test or physical presence test
+- Meet either the bona fide residence test or physical presence test

 Foreign Earned Income

-The foreign earned income exclusion is only available for wages or self-employment income earned for services performed outside the U.S. Foreign “Earned” income includes salaries, wages, commissions, bonuses, self-employment income.
-In addition, the income must be “foreign” earned meaning that the services were performed in a foreign country.
+The foreign earned income exclusion is only available for wages, or self-employment income earned for services performed outside the U.S. Foreign “Earned” income includes salaries, wages, commissions, bonuses, self-employment income.
+The income must also be “foreign” income, meaning that the performance of services was physically in a foreign country.